Nomi-CEu/Nomi-CEu/overrides/README.md

 The same for reverting back to normal mode, plus manually deleting `\config\globalgamerules.cfg` to cancel forced peaceful.

-Windows users may also use `pack-mode-switcher.bat` found in this directory.
+Windows users may also use `pack-mode-switcher.bat` found in the root directory.
+(It was here so it comes with the pack, but curseforge clearly doesn't want suspicious file in the release.')